We love because He first loved us.

 We meet on the first Wednesday evening of the month at 6:00pm in the FH Conference room during the meal.
 Join us!

-March 2024 Newsletter
+March 2025 Newsletter

-Missions...it's not just a project, it's a way of life.
+Missions...it's not just a project, it's a way of life

 Who is Annie Armstrong?

+Annie was born in Baltimore at a time when there was little opportunity for women.
+Yet, her devotion to Christ led her to a life of service and leadership.
+She organized women to pray, to give and to meet the needs around them.
+She challenged pastors and churches to action and rallied vital support for missionaries.
 Annie spent most of her life working from her hometown.
 Through her writing skills, she raised support for missionaries and funding for WMU and also provided mission discipleship material.
 In a span of ten years, she reported having written 77,447 letters and manuscripts.
 Averaging mailing 8,000 letters per year and roughly 674 letters per month.
 She was instrumental in the formations of WMU in 1888, serving as the first recording secretary (now executive director) until 1906.
 Under her leadership , WMU grew from a gathering of 32 delegates to an entity representing thousands of Southern Baptist women from more than 20,000 churches.
 In 1934 the Easter offering for home missions (now North American missions) was named in her honor.
-(Excerpt from Mission Mosaic) Annie Armstrong (1850-1938) "What a glorious thing it is to be a coworker with God in winning the world to Christ.”
+(Excerpt from Mission Mosaic)

-Our next meeting is March 6th at 6pm.
+· Our next meeting is March 12th at 6pm.
 We will prepare our plates and meet in the conference room.

-We provide the Wednesday night meal March 27th.
+We provide the Wednesday night meal March 26th.

 Our mission...is to inform and inspire Christians to influence their world for Christ.

-2024 Watchword
+2024-26 Watchword

 Blessings,